erilyth/DeepLearning-Challenges/Language_Translation/README.md

-# How_to_make_a_language_translator
+# Language Translation
-This is the code for "How to Make a Language Translator - Intro to Deep Learning #11' by Siraj Raval on YouTube

-# Coding Challenge - Due Date Thursday March 30th at 12 PM PST

-Make your own language translator using a deep learning architecture of your choice in Tensorflow.
-It doesn't have to use Neural Machine Translation specifically.
-[Here](https://github.com/search?utf8=%E2%9C%93&q=language+translation+language%3A%22Jupyter+Notebook%22+&type=) are some example.
-This exercise will help you appreciate the full power of statistical translation techniques.
+Language Translation (NMT).

 ## Overview

-This is the code for [this](https://youtu.be/nRBnh4qbPHI) video on Youtube by Siraj Raval as part of the Deep Learning Nanodegree course with Udacity.
+This is the code for the language translation challenge by Siraj [here](https://youtu.be/nRBnh4qbPHI).
 This code implemnents [Neural Machine Translation](https://github.com/neubig/nmt-tips) which is what Google Translate uses to translate Languages.

 ## Dependencies